artificialsolutions/teneo-web-chat/docs/features/TTS.md

 ## Text-to-Speech TTS (Listening to Text)
 * To Hear Text Out Loud: If text-to-speech is active, the application will read aloud the latest message in TWC.
 * To Stop Listening: Click the speaker icon again while the text is being read to you to stop the playback immediately.
+* To Hear Text Out Loud Again: Click the speaker icon again,the application will read aloud the latest message in TWC.
 ## Tips for Best Experience

 * Speak Clearly: For best transcription results, speak clearly and at a moderate pace.